ISISComputingGroup/ibex_developers_manual/Umbrella-Tickets.md

 * Assign the ticket to yourself
 * Reference the ticket in the original ticket and reduce its estimate by the estimate of this ticket.
 If this makes the ticket negative by more than 1 then talk about it with a member of the team.
 * Work on the ticket as if it were a normal ticket
+* Inform Kevin that you have created an umbrella ticket so he can track the new tickets (this may not be necessary)

 # Case 2 After working on a ticket for a while you want to spin out a new ticket